-Interestingly, whilst we found differences in patterns of germline DC between Drosophila and T. dalmanni, orthologs of male-specific lethal (MSL) genes, key components of the dosage compensation complex (DCC) in Drosophila (Lucchesi & Kuroda, 2015), show similar expression (Wei et al., 2024; Witt et al., 2021).
-Specifically, as in Drosophila, we find that MSL genes exhibit a gradual reduction in expression during stalk-eyed fly spermatogenesis (Figure S5).
-There is currently mixed evidence for the role of this complex in regulating DC in the germline (Conrad & Akhtar, 2012; Robben et al., 2024; Wei et al., 2024; Witt et al., 2021), particularly as the MSL complex does not localise to the X in the male germline (Rastelli & Kuroda, 1998).
-Given the lack of concordance we find between MSL expression and patterns of DC, our results further support a non-canonical mechanism of DC in insect testes.
+Interestingly, whilst we found differences in patterns of dosage compensation in the germline between Drosophila and T. dalmanni, orthologs of male-specific lethal (MSL) genes, key components of the dosage compensation complex (DCC) that operates in the soma of Drosophila (Lucchesi & Kuroda, 2015), show similar expression between the two species (Wei et al., 2024; Witt et al., 2021).
+As in Drosophila, MSL genes are generally lowly expressed in the germline and actually exhibit a gradual reduction in expression across stalk-eyed fly spermatogenesis (Figure S5).
+MSL recognition sites have yet to be identified in Teleopsis, and so we are unable to test directly whether differential gene activity correlates with physical proximity to chromatin entry sites.
+However, there is currently mixed evidence for the role of this complex in regulating dosage compensation more broadly in the insect germline (Conrad & Akhtar, 2012; Robben et al., 2024; Wei et al., 2024; Witt et al., 2021), particularly as components of the complex do not localise to the nucleus () or the X in the male germline in D. melanogaster (Rastelli & Kuroda, 1998).
+Given the lack of concordance we find between patterns of MSL and X expression, our results further support a non-canonical mechanism of dosage compensation in insect testes.